IlonaZaika/code-splitting-101/README.md

-# code-splitting-101
-Experimenting with different approaches to implementing code splitting in a react app
 # **React Code Splitting 101**

 This repository demonstrates various approaches to implementing code splitting in a React project and explores their impact on performance.
 It includes four branches, each showcasing a different method of handling code splitting.
 Additionally, performance investigations are documented with screenshots to provide insights into the size of bundles and chunks created under each approach.